University of St. Francis boards as NHI partner for National LDZ

 “I am excited about the opportunity to put the National LDZ in a new landscape,” said NHI Senior Vice President Julio Cotto, who oversees the organization’s LDZ programs.
 “Joliet gives us an opportunity to be in a welcoming, safe, and growing community that is still within reach of the Chicago metropolis.
 However, beyond the gorgeous landscape and top notch facilities, the University of Saint Francis, as a ‘university with a mission,’ presents us with an environment designed for young people to explore their purpose beyond career, their values, their beliefs, and their overall contribution to the world.
 The University of Saint Francis is much more than a career certifying institution and that’s why the embrace and partnership goes beyond a practical and doable transaction.
 We look forward to seeing an even bigger class than last year which almost reached 220 students.”

-Both Wignall and head of undergraduate admissions Eric Ruiz note that St. Francis—being a college campus within easy reach of Chicago but with its own distinct dynamic—will give National LDZ attendees a college campus experience they simple can’t get in the day-to-day world of high school.
+Both Wignall and head of undergraduate admissions Eric Ruiz note that St. Francis—being a college campus within easy reach of Chicago but with its own distinct dynamic—will give National LDZ attendees a college campus experience they simply can’t get in the day-to-day world of high school.

 “We have an attention to detail that we take to a next level,” Ruiz notes, pointing out that St. Francis attracts a great number of first-generation college students, which focuses them on creating an experience that keeps their students invested.